ddeutils/ddeutil-workflow/README.md

 ## Examples

-This is examples that use workflow file for running common use-case.
+This is examples that use workflow file for running common Data Engineering use-case.

 ### Python